REGULATIONS OF STUDENT MOBILITY FOR TRAINEESHIP (SMT)

 If the student will not meet the deadline (mentioned above) the International Relations Office will apply for the reimbursement of the grant.

-In the event of failure to comply with the terms agreed in the Learning Agreement, the Vice Rector may decide (after consulting the Vice-Dean for didactics of the relevant Faculty and the Erasmus+ Institutional Coordinator) to repay part or all of the received grant.
+In the event of failure to comply with the terms agreed in the Learning Agreement, IRO may decide (after consulting the Vice-Dean for didactics of the relevant Faculty) to repay part or all of the received grant.

 Students qualified for the mobility will be given the opportunity to participate in a free online language course on the Online Language Support (OLS) platform.
 Linguistic support is available for English or another language of your choice available on the platform (e.g. the language of the country where the mobility will take place).